pvcraven/2017_web_security/source/ddos/ddos.rst

 * Target application weaknesses
 * Slowloris- attacking web servers [Kar]_

-Past DDoS Attack Examples
+Past DDoS Attack Example
 -------------------------
 Large DDoS Attack on Dyn [Hil]_
 ```````````````````````````````
 Attack Specifics
 ++++++++++++++++
-* Dyn is a DNS provider that is a link between URLS and corresponding IP addresses
+* Dyn is a DNS provider that is a link between URLs and corresponding IP addresses
-* Twitter, SoundCloud, Spotify were some of the inaccessible websites
+* Twitter, SoundCloud, Spotify were some of the inaccessible websites during this attack
-* Mirai botnet, a network of infected Internet of Things devices (security cameras, DVR players, etc.) instead of computers
+* Used a Mirai botnet, a network of infected Internet of Things devices (security cameras, DVR players, etc.) instead of computers
 * 100,000 infected devices
 * 1.2 Tbps